Jacksons69/SpeedyQuizz/README.md

 ## React 16 / Symfony 4 Quizz project

 This project has been made by 4 peoples.
-I just deployed it on my own github account and writed this special doc.
+I just deployed it on my own github account and wrote this special doc.

 My main responsability was to create the database and all server requests to fetch and update quizz and player's informations.
 I had to setup the authentification system too.